A Security Testing Case Study of a Land Information Management System

 - Keep server downtime to a minimum under attack.

 Additionally, the time for penetration testing is rather limit and the testing is carried out parallel with development activity.
 But, the testing team has to perform the penetration testing on 2 major modules (one for public service, one for land management), and a lot of other functions, also has to ensure that the system can handle up to 10000 users using the system at the same time.

 Penetration testing can be conducted in many ways and methodologies.
 In this project, we apply the following methodologies:

 - SANS: Network Penetration Testing and Ethical Hacking

 And we followed this process in our project:

-And used tools for pen tests in this project
+Used tools for pen tests in this project:

 With a team of 4 engineers and a duration of 3 months, we were able to fully compromise not only the organizations infrastructure but also, web applications as well as expose critical data related to key organizational stakeholders.